RuthBrand/LaughTracks/README.md

 ```
 User Story 4
+# come back to this, do run length and list of cities and unique list
 As a visitor
 When I visit `/comedians`
 Then I see an area at the top of the page called 'Statistics'
 In that 'Statistics' area, I see the following information:
 - the average age of all comedians on the page
 - the average run length of every TV special on the page
+--- only list each city once
 - a unique list of cities for each comedian on the page

 Averaging and uniqueness should be done in ActiveRecord NOT